-In the mid-1920s, Fusong county town was square-shaped, with a gate in the east, a gate in the north, two gates in the west and Xiaonanmen and Dananmen in the south.
+In the mid-1920s, Fusong county town was square-shaped, with a gate in the east, a gate in the north, two gates in the west and Xiaonanmen gate and Dananmen gate in the south.
 Zhang Wan-cheng's shop was situated slightly north of Dananmen.
 By going straight a little further from the shop and turning a corner, I could find Zhang's house.
 We went round all the streets of this town and passed all the gates.
 We had been everywhere and played all games.
 We frequently played tennis in the yard of our school and went swimming on the River Songhua.
 We also took part in literary entertainment contests.

 Zhang Wei-hua was stout-hearted and enthusiastic, although introspective.
 He volunteered before anyone else to defend justice without hesitation and never tolerated anybody who was unjust.
-He was so sharp that he could stand on the edge of a sword, if he was determined.
+He was so sharp that he could stand on the edge of a sword, if he was determined speeches denouncing the police to stir up the pupils.

-A policeman once knocked down a teacher of our school in the presence of his pupils, finding faults with him about a trifling matter.
-The pupils, who regarded teachers as divine, became furious with indignation at this surprising incident.
-Zhang Wei-hua and I made speeches denouncing the police to stir up the pupils.
 "For the policeman to beat a teacher is an infringe on the school and a serious insult to teachers and pupils.
 How outrageous it is for a petty policeman in a county town to beat the teacher!
 As his pupils, we must demand an apology from the police authorities.
 We must force the scoundrel to come to school, take off his cap and apologize to the teacher."

+A policeman once knocked down a teacher of our school in the presence of his pupils, finding faults with him about a trifling matter.
+The pupils, who regarded teachers as divine, became furious with indignation at this surprising incident.
+Zhang Wei-hua and I made